steven-mercatante/gatsby-post-manager/README.md

 # Gatsby Post Manager

-Gatsby Post Manager (`gpm`) is a command line tool that was designed to help keep track of Gatsby posts and easily see which of them are published, pending, or published.
+Gatsby Post Manager (`gpm`) is a command line tool that was designed to help keep track of Gatsby posts and easily see which of them are published, pending, or unpublished.

 ## Installation